jesienazareth/Jesync-LibreQoS-UpdateCSV/Installation_Guide.md

 #### Static Devices:
 The script reads this file to get a list of static device entries.
 It then merges these entries into its device list, ensuring that the devices you manually define are always included in the final output.

-#### Global Bandwidth Option:
-The global setting `UseProfileBandwidth` tells the script whether to use the PPP profile's comment for bandwidth values (e.g., "20m/20m") for PPPoE devices.
-If this setting is `true`, the script overrides the default rate-limit values with the rx and tx values specified on the PPP profile.
-If it’s `false`, the script will use the default or configured rate-limit values.

 #### Custom Parent Nodes:
 The `Parent Node` field allows you to group your static devices under a custom name instead of being placed under a generic category.
 For example, you might set `"Parent Node": "CoreDevices"` or `"Parent Node": "BackupDevices"` to reflect the device's role in your network.